-- (i). use of a complex parameter space, as for instance in constrained parameter sets like those resulting from imposing stationarity constraints in dynamic models; - (ii). use of a complex sampling model with an intractable likelihood, as for instance in missing data and graphical models; - (iii). use of a huge dataset; - (iv). use of a complex prior distribution (which may be the posterior distribution associated with an earlier sample);
+- (i). latent variable models in general - (ii). use of a complex parameter space, as for instance in constrained parameter sets like those resulting from imposing stationarity constraints in dynamic models; - (iii). use of a complex sampling model with an intractable likelihood, as for instance in some graphical models; - (iv). use of a huge dataset; - (v). use of a complex prior distribution (which may be the posterior distribution associated with an earlier sample);